Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Seems like ‘yer gonna spend the whole day wrasslin’."
 Vark chittered, steeling himself for the inevitable pounce.

 "Yyyup."
-There was *that* pant-grin, the roll of steely tension into his titanic muscles, and…
+There was *that* pant-grin, the roll of steely tension into his titanic muscles, and...

 Yup.
 Wrasslin’.
 A bout Vark was doomed to lose, of course, but he was ready for it, and he’d been thinking up some *tricks.* And besides.
 Weren’t many who could give the Great Father any kind of interesting play.
-He might be old, an’ so outmatched it was dark comedy…
+He might be old, an’ so outmatched it was dark comedy...

 They tussled about, quasi-mythical beast cavorting with a speck of a man by comparison.
 He "won" a few times to Daar’s delighted chittering, and Vark could still manage a few surprises too, mostly playful escapes which took advantage of the gentler nature of their brawl.
 Surprises were good!
 Even Great Fathers needed those.

 But they were tricks, only.
 Cleverness of tactic may have been Vark’s gift to ground Daar’s ego, but *power* was Daar’s gift to him, in the form of *effortlessly* crushing force that was so fierce, Vark couldn’t take a breath, couldn’t feel anything but full-body pain and his own pulse hammering against his skull as the Great Father mercilessly tied him into shapes and pinned him against his unyielding body.
-Any tighter and Daar would have *broken* him totally, any longer and his heart might just explode…
+Any tighter and Daar would have *broken* him totally, any longer and his heart might just explode...

 "‘Yer slippery, Vark.
-Worthy of a Whitecrest, that…but I got the answer ‘fer slippery..."
+Worthy of a Whitecrest, that... but I got the answer ‘fer slippery..."

 A compliment that was also a bit of a jab.
 And a tighter squeeze too, which was *agony* in a powerful way.
 Vark couldn’t wiggle, couldn’t breathe, body numbing, felt a panic build in him-